China Enacts Security Law, Asserting Control Over Hong Kong

 The news was first reported by local Hong Kong media: cable televsion station NOWNews; the city's public broadcaster; and a slew of newspapers, including Wei Wen Po and Ta Kung Pao, two pro-Beijing outlets which often signal official Chinese policy.

 Hours later, the official Chinese news agency Xinhua reported President Xi Jinping had already signed the measure into law.
-Xinhua said it will be incorporated into Hong Kong's Basic Law, the city's mini-constitution, and become effective Wednesday, the anniversary of Hong Kong's 1997 handover from British to Chinese Rule.
+Xinhua said it will be incorporated into Hong Kong's Basic Law, the city's mini-constitution.
+Hong Kong Chief Executive Carrie Lam said the law would take effect by late Tuesday.

 National security cases relating to subversion, secession, terrorism or foreign interference can now be tried by a special agency, likely to bet up within Hong Kong's police force, and subject to a more constrained judicial process in which Hong Kong's Beijing-backed chief executive can select the judges overseeing the cases.
 The law also allows Beijing to set up its own security force on Hong Kong soil to investigate security cases and collect intelligence.